cakephp/docs/en/orm/table-objects.rst

 --------------------------

-An example of a BelongsToMany association is "Article BelongsToMany Tags", where the tags from one article are shared with others.
-BelongsToMany is often referred to as "has and belongs to many", and is a "many to many" association.
+An example of a BelongsToMany association is "Article BelongsToMany Tags", where the tags from one article are shared with other articles.
+BelongsToMany is often referred to as "has and belongs to many", and is a classic "many to many" association.

-The main difference between hasMany and BelongsToMany is that a link between models in BelongsToMany is not exclusive.
-For example, we are joining our Article model with an Tag model.
+The main difference between hasMany and BelongsToMany is that the link between the models in a BelongsToMany association are not exclusive.
+For example, we are joining our Articles table with a Tags table.
 Using 'funny' as a Tag for my Article, doesn't "use up" the tag.
 I can also use it on the next article I write.

 Three database tables are required for a BelongsToMany association.
 In the example above we would need tables for ``articles``, ``tags`` and ``articles_tags``.
-The ``articles_tags`` table contains the data that joins tags and articles together.
+The ``articles_tags`` table contains the data that links tags and articles together.
 The joining table is named after the two tables involved, separated with an underscore by convention.
 In its simplest form, this table consists of ``article_id`` and ``tag_id``.